ActioPtyLtd/datapipes-pipescript/README.md

 # PipeScript&reg;

 This is a Draft Specification for PipeScript&reg;, a DSL (domain specific language) for describing how to orchestrate the flow of data between systems.
+PipeScript&reg; is brought to you by the people at Actio Pty Ltd. We believe in an open and accessible evolution of this DSL and welcome your feedback.
+[DataPipes](https://github.com/ActioPtyLtd/datapipes-examples) is the official interpreter of PipeScript&reg; written in Scala and runs on the JVM, allowing for it to be deployed on Windows, Linux and macOS systems.

 ## Introduction